b3ross/dotenvi/README.md

 }
 ```

 Resolvers specified in this file will allow you to expand on the current set of resolvers included in dotenvi.
+In the above example, the resolver 'test' will match all references that look like ${test:<some-value>}.

 ## Discussion